Skip to Content

 Fort Worth Assault Attorneys

 If you are a victim of assault, you will want to ensure your physical safety moving forward and may need to obtain a protective order.
-Contact the Crime Victims Hotline at Freephone 116 006 as well as an experienced attorney.
+Contact the Crime Victims Hotline at Freephone 116 006 as well as an experienced assault attorney.

 Texas Law’s Definition of Assault